Enhancing Large-Scale AI Training Efficiency: The C4 Solution for Real-Time Anomaly Detection and Communication Optimization: Design

-\textbf{Our approach: C4P.} To address this challenge, we introduced the C4P (C4 Performance) system, engineered to reduce unnecessary communication costs.
-C4P optimizes communication for concurrent jobs and link failures by: (1) identifying and avoiding faulty links at task start-up, (2) balancing RDMA QPs, i.e., connections, across paths for load distribution, and (3) dynamically adapting QP workloads in response to network changes and traffic conflicts.
-Essentially, C4P is a traffic engineering technique that aims to minimize network congestion by regulating the transmission paths of each data flow within the network.
+\textbf{Our approach: C4P.} To address this problem, we introduce the C4P (C4 Performance) system, engineered to reduce unnecessary communication costs.
+Essentially, C4P is a cluster-scale traffic engineering technique that aims to minimize network congestion by regulating the transmission paths of each data flow within the network.
 This concept isn't new, but it's not commonly employed in traditional data centers, because of the massive connections in network.
 C4P is practical in parallel training scenarios mainly because the traffic characteristics generated by parallel training are significantly different from those of conventional cloud applications.
 That is, parallel training tasks involve a small number of data flows but transmit large volumes of data.
-This presence of a few elephant flows makes it feasible for C4P to meticulously plan the route for each data flow (\emph{Takeways-6}).
+This presence of a few elephant flows makes it feasible for C4P to meticulously plan the route for each data flow.